Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9r6ROgTQ_n4.md

 # [October 13th, 2020 Livestream](../2020-10-13.md)
 ## Q&A: Will you switch to using Unreal Engine 5?
 https://www.youtube.com/watch?v=9r6ROgTQ_n4
-This question was possibly duplicated with a more recent answer: [December 13th, 2022 Livestream Q&A: Any news if Unreal Engine 5 will be implemented?](./yt-slNoZARj_0I.md) [https://www.youtube.com/watch?v=slNoZARj_0I](https://www.youtube.com/watch?v=slNoZARj_0I)
+This question was possibly duplicated with a more recent answer: [December 20th, 2022 Livestream Q&A: Update to Unreal Engine 5 planned?](./yt-mMIwRukhAEg.md) [https://www.youtube.com/watch?v=mMIwRukhAEg](https://www.youtube.com/watch?v=mMIwRukhAEg)

 ### Topics